alyonavyshnevska/intelligent_data_analysis/README.md

 - Random Forests
 - Linear Classification
 - Linear Regression
-- Neural Networks
+- Logistic Regression
 - Kernel Methods
 - Bayesian Learning, Gaussian Processes
-- Logistic Regression
+- Neural Networks (from scratch and with Keras)

 This repo includes my solutions to the excercise labs for each of the topics.